jannewmarch/mycroft-with-fail/README.md

 ```

 Current intents (except fallbacks) do not return a value. i.e. they return None.
 An intent under this scheme is considered to have failed if it returns any value (True, False, etc) except None.

+## Testing
+Three intents are supplied for testing:

+* test-intent-fail-1.newmarch
+* test-intent-fail-2.newmarch
+* test-intent-fail-3.newmarch

+They must be installed into the directory /opt/mycroft/skills.

+They must be loaded into Mycroft in the correct order.
+To do this, edit mycroft/configuration/mycroft.conf and change the priority list to

+    "priority_skills": ["mycroft-pairing", "mycroft-volume",
+                        "test-intent-fail-1.newmarch", "test-intent-fail-2.newmarch", "test-intent-fail-3.newmarch"
+                       ],

+Then the query "test fail intent" should produce two responses:

+    Expected to fail to try next intent
+    Expected to succeed

+The first should fail allowing the second to try.
+This should succeed, or a third will be invoked.

 ## Credits